amperity/amperity-docs/amperity_reference/source/bridge.rst

           :alt: Requirement 1.
           :align: left
           :class: no-scaled-link
-     - The Databricks CLI must be installed and configured on your workstation.
+     - To use the Databricks CLI it must be installed and configured on your workstation.

        .. admonition:: For new users ...